- Support for LLVM 5.0.

 The current "reference distribution" that is popular among our developers is Ubuntu.
 Any recent version should work.

 Getting the Sources

-We do not do tar ball releases, but create release branches in the version control repository which users can check out.
+We do not do tar ball releases for now, but create release branches in the version control repository which users can check out.

 - The instructions and prerequisites for installing